 So, I have some exciting news!
 In addition to pursuing my doctorate degree in Acupuncture and Oriental Medicine, I’ve decided to add a master’s in Health and Wellness Coaching in fall 2020.
 Yes, I might be a little insane and possibly addicted to education since I already have a B.S. in psychology, a B.S. in deaf studies, and a M.S. in industrial-organizational psychology.
 Despite my educational overload, I feel that adding the Health and Wellness Coaching to my future Acupuncture practice is the perfect cherry on top of this incredible sundae of a life career.
 The desire came from the journey of my own sobriety and recovery and inspired by a health and wellness class I took for school.
 It’s something I know I have to do with my career and I’ve only had that feeling once before with acupuncture.

 I’ve been thinking a lot about my future and my present life.
 When I hit a year, I felt I needed new goals that expanded outside of sobriety milestones.
 So, I was inspired to do at least one new thing I’ve never done before each month.
-In October, I went to a 2 and a half hour 5am yoga/meditation class and this month, I took an acrylic painting class in which my artwork can be seen at the top of this post.
+In October, I went to a 2 and a half hour 5am yoga/meditation class and this month, I took an acrylic painting class in which my artwork can be seen at the bottom of this post.
 This new thing each month endvenor is pushing me out of my comfort zone and opening me up to amazing new experiences.
 It’s one of the ways I stay motivated and keep things exciting after such a big milestone of a year sober.